In Depth Baby Product Reviews Led by a Pediatrician

 Transporting and Storing

-The Babyzen is just below the average for weight, weighing in at 14.0 lbs in our tests.
-With several closer to 13 lbs and some higher than 17, it offers an acceptable weight for this class of product.
+The Babyzen is about average in weight, weighing 14.0 lbs in our tests.
+We consider this an acceptable weight for this class of product.

 The Yoyo weighed 14 lbs in our weight comparison tests.